 - The New Way Things Work

-You can also find sets of encyclopedias for sale on eBay, Craigslist, in used bookstores and thrift stores.
+You can also find sets of encyclopedias for sale on eBay, Craigslist, in used bookstores, and at thrift stores.

 Don’t Forget School Supplies!